Bahrain International Airport: 21st century expansion

-In 2008, the airport was placed under management of the newly created Bahrain Airport Company, which falls under the umbrella of the Gulf Air Holding Company, which in turn is owned by Mumtalakat, Bahrain's sovereign wealth fund.

-On October 8, 2009, it was announced that BHD 1.8 billion expansion of Bahrain International Airport will start in 2010.
-The expansion, planned over the next 30 years, will triple the passenger capacity to 27 million a year.
+In 2008, the airport was placed under the management of the newly created Bahrain Airport Company, which falls under the umbrella of the Gulf Air Holding Company, which in turn is owned by Mumtalakat, Bahrain's sovereign wealth fund.
+On 8 October 2009, it was announced that BHD 1.8 billion expansion of Bahrain International Airport will start in 2010.
+The expansion, planned over the next 30 years, intended to triple the passenger capacity to 27 million a year.

+In April 2010, United Airlines began service to Washington, D.C., via Kuwait.
+The carrier flew the route with a Boeing 777.
+United left Bahrain in January 2016.

+Since 2020 the airport has placed an increased effort to enhance the sustainability of the airport, including a LEED gold certification for the new Terminal Passenger Building in 2021, achieving a second consecutive ISO recertification for quality, environmental and occupational health and safety management systems in March 2024 and becoming the first airport in the world to achieve the International Air Transport Association Environmental Assessment Certification in November 2024.